jostylr/math-parser/parser.md

 The idea is to use events to parse mathematical expressions.
 There is no claim to novelty, just an itch I would like to scratch and know about.

-The main target will be ascii-math for now.
+The main target is something akin to ascii-math, but not exactly.
 It may expand into others, but I think that gives a good solid baseline.
 It may need to be modified as I am hoping for it to be computational friendly as well as display friendly.
 I also prefer `abc` to be a variable name while `a b c` would be the product of three variables.

-The ascii-math is with a caveat.
 It should also parse the math-numbers numbers into the various forms.

+## Basic approach

+So it reads through the string, going for various matches.
+The one with the longest match should win.
+To accomplish this, each one listens for the character event.
+If it still can be a match, it continues.
+If not, it stops and decides whether it could match it or not (maybe insufficient to match).
+If it is a success, it waits for the done event and then contributes its length and maybe something else.
+If it is a failure, it removes itself from the process.

+## Examples

+    2.03E4:15 x^3 +

 ## Directory structure